biolds/tibuta-w100/README.md

 Tibuta W100 Linux Setup Notes
 =============================

-This project contains notes about setting up Debian Bullseye on the Tibuta MasterPad W100 tablet (<https://www.amazon.com/Tibuta-Masterpad-Computer-1536%C3%972048-Keyboard/dp/B09LS6Y2KT>).
+This project contains notes about setting up Debian Bookworm on the Tibuta MasterPad W100 tablet (<https://www.amazon.com/Tibuta-Masterpad-Computer-1536%C3%972048-Keyboard/dp/B09LS6Y2KT>).
 It is highly recomended to backup the Windows partition, or make a dual boot when installing Linux.

 It aims to cover system setup and [IceWM](https://ice-wm.org/) lightweight window manager setup.
 Not yet working: